Home Addition Cost in Ogden Valley — What to Expect in 2026–2027

-The most common question I get from Ogden Valley homeowners isn't "can you build this?" — it's "what's it actually going to cost?"
-That's a fair question, and one that most contractors dodge with a shrug and a "it depends."
+The most common question homeowners in Ogden Valley ask before starting an addition isn't "can you build this?"
+It's "what is this actually going to cost?"
+Most contractors answer with a shrug and a vague "it depends."
+That's not useful when you're trying to decide whether to add on or move.

-So let's be direct.
-This guide covers real cost ranges for the most common addition types we build in Eden, Huntsville, and Liberty — based on current subcontractor pricing, material costs, and permit data as of early 2026.
-These aren't national averages pulled from a spreadsheet.
-They're numbers from active projects in Weber and Morgan County.
+This guide covers real cost ranges for the most common addition types we build in Eden, Huntsville, and Liberty — based on current subcontractor pricing, material costs, and permit data from active projects in Weber and Morgan County as of early 2026.
+Not national averages.
+Not ballpark guesses.
+Numbers we're actually building to right now.

 What a Home Addition Costs in Ogden Valley — By Type

-The table below represents 2026–2027 cost ranges for common addition types in the Ogden Valley area.
-Costs are for finished, permitted, ready-to-occupy space unless otherwise noted.
+The table below covers 2026–2027 cost ranges for common addition types in the Ogden Valley area.
+All figures are for finished, permitted, ready-to-occupy space unless otherwise noted.

 | Addition Type | Cost Range | $/sqft Finished |